"Do you believe her, then?"

 Watch and learn.
 That's going to be my motto from now on.
 I fingered my eyes under the bandages.
 Not that hard to fake blindness when you see how useful it can be.
 How does the saying go?
 See no Evil, Hear no Evil, Speak no Evil.
 The three wise monkeys.

-them.
+That older doctor was probably one of them.
 The younger one, the woman, still just a potential recruit.
 He can't have got them all in the explosion.
 Just the ones directly in the blast-zone.
 I survived it, after all.
 And someone must have been left to go back and tidy up.

 Dad's been in a few times to see me already, but they haven't told him much of my story.
 I wouldn't have told it myself if it weren't for being too weak to resist the hypnosist.
 I have to assume I told them everything, though I don't remember anything about the telling.